Welcome to the Safe Routes to School (SRTS) Program!

-(Note that the travel plan and startup grant application forms were updated on August 23, 2013.
+(Note that the application forms have been revised.
 Applications are now preferred in MS Word format.)

-In summary, SRTS in New Hampshire currently offers two types of reimbursement funding:
+In summary, SRTS in New Hampshire currently offers three types of reimbursement funding:

-- Startup grants of less than $5,000 for preliminary planning and related activities
+- Startup awards of less than $5,000 for preliminary planning and related activities

 - Comprehensive travel plan funding of up to $15,000 per school, which can include up to $5,000 for engineering consulting services per school.